joinpursuit/8-3-weather-app-project/readme.md

 # Weather App Project

-For this assignment, you will build a weather application that will make use of the [wttr.in API](https://github.com/chubin/wttr.in) to show the weather in different locations.
-Your application will also store previous searches.

 There are 7 features that need to be created.
 Each completed feature (passes all the tests) will be worth 1 point.